mongodb-labs/mongo-arrow/bindings/python/docs/source/installation.rst

   $ conda install --channel conda-forge pymongoarrow

-**From Source.** If the above options still do not allow you to install ``pymongoarrow`` on your system, you will have to install from source, see :doc:`developer/installation`.
+**From Source.** If the above options still do not allow you to install ``pymongoarrow`` on your system, you will have to install from source, see the `Contributing Guide <https://github.com/mongodb-labs/mongo-arrow/blob/main/bindings/python/CONTRIBUTING.md>`_.

 Dependencies